 This information explains what EBSNA is, what is likely to cause it and how it might show in your child.
 There is also information about what you can do and how school staff and other professionals can support your child to get back into school.
 If your child has been out of school for a while, it’s a good idea to get advice about your particular situation.
-You can contact our enquiry line for advice.
+You can contact us for advice.

 There are many reasons why a child may not be going into lessons or going to school.
 These can include difficulties with the curriculum and school work, or problems getting to school because of transport or caring responsibilities.
 Emotionally based school non-attendance (EBSNA) is a term that’s used to describe children who are struggling to go to school, or to stay in school or lessons, because of an emotional need.